npm/tink/README.md

 * [x] add support for auth and .npmrc
 * [x] implement fs.readdir* (needed for webpack)
 * [x] use spawn-wrap to support child_process calls
-* [ ] warn if installing a package that requires run-scripts
-* [ ] warn if installing something that requires bin/man linking
-* [ ] add support for removing package tarballs from cache
+* [x] add directory support to fs ops
 * [ ] add fallback where "incompatible" packages get dumped into node_modules (and tagged a such in `package-map.json`)
 * [ ] add support for node-gyp build caching to make native packages compatible
 * [ ] add support for bin/man linking
+* [ ] warn if installing a package that requires run-scripts
+* [ ] warn if installing something that requires bin/man linking
 * [ ] benchmark wubwub?
 * [ ] write tests for fs overrides
 * [ ] optimize fs and module load operations (need to analyze)